P-Peeradon/mung-daal-catering-mock/README.md

 This workspace contains:

 - `ingredient-service/` — a Nitro-based TypeScript API service for managing catering ingredients.
+- `menu-service/` — a Nitro-based TypeScript API service for managing menu items.
-- `database-layer/` — SQL files for creating the MySQL database and ingredient table.
+- `database-layer/` — SQL files for creating the MySQL database and ingredient/menu tables.
-- `menu-service/` — a placeholder folder for the future menu management service.
+- `unit-test-utility/` — a custom Jest reporter that writes test results to `test-results.txt`.

 ## Stack